The Black Dahlia Murder (band): Musical style and influences

 The Black Dahlia Murder is most commonly described as melodic death metal.
 They have also been described as metalcore in the past, which includes their 2001 demo What a Horrible Night to Have a Curse.
+Loudwire stated that the band has also been classified under several other "all-encompassing" labels such as "myspace-core" and "scene-core," due to the band's popularity with listeners who the publication described as "the scene kids of Myspace."

 Influences for the band include heavy metal bands such as Carcass, At the Gates, Darkane, Dissection, Darkthrone, Morbid Angel, The Haunted, In Flames, Dimension Zero, Iron Maiden, Judas Priest, Metallica, Pantera and Megadeth.
 Vocalist Trevor Strnad cited on many occasions that he was primarily influenced by Carcass in vocalizing technique.

 When asked to describe what kind of music the band plays, Strnad commented:

 "I've always said that we're melodic death metal.
 We are mostly influenced by Swedish bands and Carcass.
 The heavy end of our sound is the American style creeping in, with some Floridian influences like Morbid Angel, Malevolent Creation and that kind of stuff.
 We've been labeled more often because of our look than our sound, which is dumb, and speaks volumes about what kind of geniuses are out there!"